AteCastillo/simple_shell/README.md

 By typing "exit" and hitting return, or by pressing Ctrl + D.
 Exit options:
-- For the shell's purposes, a command which exits with a zero exit status has succeeded.
+- For the **she** purposes, a command which exits with a zero exit status has succeeded.
 A non-zero exit status indicates  failure.
 -  When  a  command  terminates  on a fatal signal N, bash uses the value of 128+N  as the exit status.